 Short Wedding Photography for Senior Couples

 It’s often mature couples that book me for only 1 hour to photograph just the ceremony and a few posed shots.
-These often take place mid-week or out-of-season so I’m very happy to cater for these minimal days if I can.
+They often take place mid-week or out-of-season so I’m pleased to cater for these minimal days if I can.

 Typical Part-Day Wedding Photography Coverage

 But whatever the reason, many couples require time-limited coverage of the ceremony itself.